Scripter17/url-cleaner/README.md

 ## Funding

-URL Cleaner does not accept donations.
-If you feel the need to donate please instead donate to [The Tor Project](https://donate.torproject.org/) and/or [The Internet Archive](https://archive.org/donate/).
+If for some reason you want to give me money, my paypal is jameschristopherwise@gmail.com.